zuozhenggh/learning-library/developer-library/converged-db-on-premises/modernize/weblogic-labs/weblogic-lab/weblogic-lab.md

 - Lab 4:  Environment setup

-## Lab Description
+### Lab Description

-  The very purpose of writing microservices is do a small piece of job efficiently and re-use it multiple times in different applications.
+  The very purpose of writing microservices is to do a small piece of job efficiently and re-use it multiple times in different applications.
 Helidon SE enables us to write one such microservice in this lab.
 BestBank, a hypothetical bank has an application.
 As part of that application, the bank’s credit division wants to build a simple UI which showcases the details of top 15 customers with their SSN number and IBAN number.
 The team wants to have a microservice which provides credit score of the customer as output taking the user details like IBAN/SSN numbers as input.
 The IT developers create a CreditScore Microservice in Helidon and consume it in the current UI application listing the top 15 customers.

-## Implementation Details and Assumptions
+### Implementation Details and Assumptions
 -	The sample application UI is built to showcase JSF and CDI using XHTML
 -	The user data is not coming from database
 -	The Helidon Microservice written in the lab can be deployed on Docker/Kubernetes, but in this lab, we only run it from the JVM locally

-## Key Takeaways
+### Key Takeaways
 -	In this lab we showcase, how an application running on WebLogic can seamlessly integrate with a Helidon SE microservice which can be sitting anywhere on-premise/cloud., on Docker/Kubernetes or Local JVM.
 -	Learn how easily and quickly how Helidon SE Microservice can be built using Maven Archetype for Helidon
 -	How to run a Helidon Microservice
 -	Optional – How to put Helidon Microservice application on DOCKER

-## Lab Flow
+### Lab Flow
 This lab is designed for people with no prior experience with Kubernetes, Docker, WebLogic, Helidon and want to learn the core concepts and basics of how to run WebLogic JEE and Helidon microservices application.
 - Setup Lab Environment
 - Verify Basic Bank Application Code and working application
 - Develop new Credit Score function as microservice using Helidon SE and deploy on local JVM
 - Modify Bank Web Application to use Credit Score microservice and deploy on WebLogic

-## Step 1: Setup Lab Environment
+## **Step 1: Setup Lab Environment**
 -	Logon to VNC console of the ConvergedDB image as oracle user to the instance provisioned to you
 -	Open a terminal (Shell window) by clicking the “Terminal” icon on the desktop
 -	Change directory to /u01/middleware_demo/scripts